Perodua Myvi: First generation (M300; 2005)

 The first generation Myvi was unveiled and launched on 25 May 2005, being the first B-segment hatchback Perodua ever produced and heavily based on the first generation Daihatsu Boon/Sirion.
 Previously, Perodua mainly produces A-segment cars based on Daihatsu kei cars.
 The company intended it to be a niche model in a sedan-dominated mainstream market at that time.
-Perodua expected the Myvi to sell 4,000 Myvis annually.
+Perodua expected the Myvi to sell 4,000 Myvis monthly.
 By August 2005, Perodua had received 52,000 bookings which were around 10 percent of the annual automobile sales in Malaysia, while Perodua was only able to deliver about 10,000 cars up to the date.
 By the second half of 2006, orders have been averaging 7,000 units a month.

 Equipment level

 The Myvi was made available in five trim levels: 1.0SR (five-speed manual), 1.3SX (five-speed manual), 1.3EZ (four-speed auto), 1.3SXi (five-speed manual) and 1.3EZi "Premium" (four-speed auto).
 Also made available was a Myvi "Special Edition" featuring a body kit encompassing modified bumpers, side skirts and a spoiler.
-The Myvi was also made available with dual airbags and ABS.
+The Myvi was also made available with dual airbags and ABS(1.3 premium only).